 The Application Process

-The Common App allows students to submit the same application and essay to several schools at once, helping you cut down on the time and stress of filling out each individually.
+The Common App allows students to submit the same application and essay to several schools at once.
 Be sure to check which universities on your list use the Common App and reference Common App’s guide for first-year students to get started.
 For students looking at HBCUs, The Common Black College Application allows you to apply to multiple HBCUs at once.

 All schools will require an official transcript.
 Be sure to contact your counselor about sending transcripts to all of the universities on your list.

 Most college applications have an application fee.
-If you cannot afford the application fees, be sure to contact your counselor.
+If you cannot afford the application fees, see your high school counselor to receive a fee waiver.
 Waivers are awarded on the basis of family financial hardship.
 Some colleges will waive your application fee if you contact the admissions office and explain that you cannot afford it.
-For more information on college application fee waiver, see these college application fee waiver FAQS.
+For more information on college application fee waivers, see these college application fee waiver FAQS.

 Once you find the schools that are a good fit you can begin the application process.
 Most colleges have an online application, but some require paper applications for specific programs.